 “Instead of wearing heels and restrictive clothing to go grocery shopping you can wear something comfortable, but also stylish and feel very put together,” Somers explains.

-Ahead, the best athleisure brands.
+Ahead, the best athleisure brands on the market now.

 Girlfriend Collective reigns supreme when it comes to inclusive, sustainable athleisure.
 From their R&R collection, which focuses more on loungewear, to their beloved leggings and sports bras, Girlfriend Collective is a brand that proves that prioritizing size inclusivity isn’t all that complicated.
 Plus, the brand releases beautiful, on-trend seasonal colors every few months, which makes owning your favorite items in a ton of colors not only possible but very fun.